 FLOOR AND WALL FINISH SYSTEMS DEDICATED TO QUALITY, CONSISTENCY AND STERILITY

-Pharmaceutical production and research facilities have some very unique floor and wall needs that are primarily driven by regulators such as the FDA and the USDA, among others.
+Pharmaceutical production and clean room facilities have unique floor and wall needs that are primarily driven by regulators such as the FDA and the USDA, among others.
 Aside from documenting procedures within the facility - down to the cleaning regime - pharmaceutical floors and walls are also regulated for physical properties including, slip, chemical, and impact resistances.
-Sika has engineered a line of systems specifically designed to address the needs that are common to these facilities.
+Sika has engineered a line of pharmaceutical flooring systems specifically designed to address the needs that are common to these facilities.

 THE ULTIMATE CONNECTION

-Sika's hygienic coatings are designed to provide the ultimate connection between floors, walls and ceilings to ensure an environment free from pathogens and other contaminants.
-The state of the art coatings are also impact, chemical and slip resistant, yet are durable enough to stand up to any cleaning and sterilization regimen.
+Sika's hygienic pharmaceutical coatings are engineered to provide the ultimate connection between floors, walls and ceilings to ensure a seamless environment that is free from pathogens and other contaminants.
+These purpose-built coatings are also impact, chemical and slip resistant, yet are durable enough to stand up to any cleaning and sterilization regimen.

 PHARMACEUTICAL PRODUCTION ROOM ENVELOPE

-Get Sika's latest white paper all about protecting pharmaceutical production environments.
-Request your copy to learn about the benefits on pharma finishes, regulations, design, trends, and more.
+Get Sika's latest white paper on protecting clean room and pharmaceutical production environments.
+Request your copy to learn about the benefits on pharmaceutical facility finishes, regulations, design, trends, and more.
 Get your copy today!

 RECOMMENDED FLOORING SYSTEMS:

-We thrive in demanding environments, like sterile production and research facilities.
+Sika thrives in demanding environments, like sterile production and research facilities.
 High performance flooring is our specialty and they don't call us the experts in polyurethane and epoxy chemistry for nothing.
 Our flooring systems and products have been developed for a wide range of markets, with dozens of systems in countless styles, textures and colors, the options are unlimited!
 Click through our different area types to find your perfect solution.

-In this environment dirt, chemicals and liquids cannot penetrate these non-porous and resin-rich flooring systems.
-Because they are seamless, there are no cracks or crevices to harbor pathogens and contaminants.
+Clean room and laboratory environments dirt, chemicals and liquids cannot penetrate Sika’s non-porous and resin-rich flooring systems.
+Because they are liquid applied and seamless, there are no cracks or crevices to harbor pathogens and contaminants.
 Our systems never require stripping or waxing, cleaning, and maintenance costs are drastically reduced.